MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_AboutCreatingAnImportFile.md

 - It must be an Excel, CSV (comma-separated values), or TSV (tab-separated values) file.
 - Imported column headers must be in Google_Ads or MSA format in order to be recognized.
 - Duplicate keywords will be skipped during import.
 For example, "Apple" and "apple" will appear as duplicates and will therefore be skipped.
-- Words like “gambling” or “firearms” may require further inspection, so they will either be editorially reviewed and skipped during an import or editorially reviewed after the import.
+- Words like â€œgamblingâ€ or â€œfirearmsâ€ may require further inspection, so they will either be editorially reviewed and skipped during an import or editorially reviewed after the import.

 ## Create the file using a MSA template